Amortization Formulas in Excel

 This article lists some of the built-in Excel formulas that can be used for amortization calculations.
-You can download the Excel templates to see examples of how the formulas might be used.
+You can download the Excel files to see examples of the formulas in use.
 Most of the examples apply to loans, because amortization generally refers to paying off a loan through regular installments (payments).
 In the beginning, you are mostly paying interest, but as the principal (the amount still owed) decreases, more of the payment is going towards paying off the principal rather than interest.

 List of Excel Amortization Formulas

-Excel's help file does a good job of explaining the following functions, but the spreadsheet examples will demonstrate how these formulas might be used.
+Excel's help file does a good job of explaining the following functions, but the spreadsheet examples will demonstrate how some of these formulas might be used.

 • ISPMT(rate,per,nper,pv) - The amount of interest paid during a specific period.